BrunaLab/LAS6292_DataManagement/content/post/class-sessions/07_class.md

 ### Metadata Templates

+Today's session is an opportunity to start drafting the metadata for your project.
+Although there are links in the notes for today's sesssion to tools that will build your metadata in machine-readable XML schema, for this class (and maybe even in most cases) a .txt or .Rmd file with information on the relevant Class Descriptors (*sensu* Michener _et al._ 1997) is all you need sufficient.
+To save you time, I have created metadata templates based on information from ICSPR (for social sciences) and Michener _et al._ (for biophysical sciences) that you can download and edit; you can add more fields or delete any that are not relevant.
+Note that Table 1 in Michener _et al._ is much more comprehensive and provides additional guidance on how to make sure the metadata are useful.

-To download these template files: Follow the links, which will open the file in a web browser.
-"Right click" or "Save As" to save the web page to your computer as a .txt file, which you can open in any word processor, in a text editor, or in R.
+**1. Download the following templates: ** Click the link for your preferred format (.xtx or .Rmd) and save the file in the RStudio project you've created for your Course Project.
+The .txt version can be opened and edited in any word processor, a text editor, or in R. The .Rmd file is an R Markdown Document.

-1. Required Metadata for Social Sciences: {{% staticref "course-materials/class-sessions/07-metadata/ICPSR_Metadata.txt" "newtab" %}}[.txt format]{{% /staticref %}} or {{% staticref "course-materials/class-sessions/07-metadata/ICPSR_Metadata.Rmd" "newtab" %}}[.Rmd format]{{% /staticref %}}
+a. **Metadata Template for Social Sciences:** {{% staticref "course-materials/class-sessions/07-metadata/ICPSR_Metadata.txt" "newtab" %}}[.txt format]{{% /staticref %}} or {{% staticref "course-materials/class-sessions/07-metadata/ICPSR_Metadata.Rmd" "newtab" %}}[.Rmd format]{{% /staticref %}} (from ICSPR).

-2. Table 1 from Michener et al. 1997: {{% staticref "course-materials/class-sessions/07-metadata/ICPSR_Metadata.txt" "newtab" %}}[.txt format]{{% /staticref %}} or {{% staticref "course-materials/class-sessions/07-metadata/ICPSR_Metadata.Rmd" "newtab" %}}[.Rmd format]{{% /staticref %}}
+b. **Metadata template for Biophysical Sciences**: {{% staticref "course-materials/class-sessions/07-metadata/ICPSR_Metadata.txt" "newtab" %}}[.txt format]{{% /staticref %}} or {{% staticref "course-materials/class-sessions/07-metadata/ICPSR_Metadata.Rmd" "newtab" %}}[.Rmd format]{{% /staticref %}}(Table 1 from Michener et al. 1997).

+2. Choose the template that is most appropriate for your discipline, then review both templates.
+Is there metadata from the other one would be useful to include in yours?
+If so, copy the items over and save the revised file with a new (correctly styled) name.

+3. Start filling out the metadata requested in the template.
+You might want to begin by making notations on the ones for which you will have to present the range of possible values, units, the names / brands / models of equipment used to make or record measurments, etc.

-6. **Submission:** NONE.
-This is a component of the final project.
+4. **Submission:** NONE.
+This is a component of the final project, so the goal for today is to jump-start your work and to realize that preparing a good metadata file takes longer than anyone anticipates.

+**_Note:_**Be sure to check the Notes for todays topic - they include excellent resources for preparing metadata.

 # Sources for Today's Session